 Notes

 - Refrigerate in an airtight container for up to 4 days.
+If you are using unsmoked or uncured salmon, enjoy it within 2 days.

 - The flavors of this creamy pasta pair with other proteins too!
 Try grilled chicken, shrimp, crab, or lobster!